ecupaio/dcgffl/_power-rankings/season-23-power-rankings-week-2.md

 - team: _teams/s23-kelly-green.md
   record: 0-2
   text: |-
     This team has some great players; unfortunately, they ran up on two amazing teams putting Kelly low on the rankings this week.
 It is refreshing to see a new competitive side of the ever calm and demure Paul.
-If Captain Paul can rally his team and if Dwaylen continues to put up some amazing stats, like the 4 sacks against Seafoam, this team could be one to contend with.
+If Captain Paul can rally his team and if Dwaylan continues to put up some amazing stats, like the 4 sacks against Seafoam, this team could be one to contend with.

-    “...And that’s on Electro-Abundance-lytes” – Dwaylen!
+    “...And that’s on Electro-Abundance-lytes” – Dwaylan!

     ![](https://media0.giphy.com/media/gk49IugT8aPmo6ACSH/giphy.gif)
 - team: _teams/s23-burnt-orange.md